leeboardtools/mimon/UIDesignNotes.md

         - When transaction finishes editing, old values are displayed momentarily then the new ones appear.

-        - Reminder transaction with no value appears as 0 for both columns.

         - Editing date loses focus

         - Support +/- keys in date editor